unraid/docs/docs/unraid-os/manual/shares.md

 First a brief explanation of how Unraid will typically receive a file.
 Unraid typically receives data in this manner.
-First, Unraid receives the request to store a file, named for example \"file.eg\".
-At this time, Unraid has no idea how big \"file.eg\" is so Unraid will pick a spot to place \"file.eg\" and begin to store the file data as the data is transferred over the network.
-Now, this is important because Unraid may pick a storage disk that does not have enough space to store the complete \"file.eg\".
-Unraid doesn\'t know there is not enough space when it first places the file so Unraid will only find out the disk doesn\'t have enough space when the disk is full.
+First, Unraid receives the request to store a file, named for example "file.eg".
+At this time, Unraid has no idea how big "file.eg" is so Unraid will pick a spot to place "file.eg" and begin to store the file data as the data is transferred over the network.
+Now, this is important because Unraid may pick a storage disk that does not have enough space to store the complete "file.eg".
+Unraid doesn't know there is not enough space when it first places the file so Unraid will only find out the disk doesn't have enough space when the disk is full.
 At this point, the transfer will fail with a disk full error.

 So, Unraid will write to a different disk if the minimum free space is